wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 # Hardware

-Qubes works fine on both desktops and laptops.
-From the start, good laptop support has been one of the project's main goals.
+Qubes works well on both desktops and laptops.
+Good laptop support has always been one of their main goals.

 You'll want at least 8G of RAM (I've run Qubes on boxes with 4G and it was usable, but just barely - not recommended).
 You'll want an SSD.
-If you plan on keeping backups, you'll want a big SSD.
+If you plan on keeping on-device backups, you'll want a big SSD.
 Everything else is negotiable.

 If you have a specific device in mind, make sure to check for it in the [Qubes Hardware Compatibility List](https://www.qubes-os.org/hcl/).
 That page can also serve as a buying guide.

 My personal preference is for used or refurbished ThinkPads.
 The prices are great, the laptops are tough, and you almost never need to worry about Linux support because nerds fucking love these things.
-See if you can buy locally (if you're in the Seattle area, [InterConnection](https://interconnection.org/) is great); you can also find refurb hardware for good prices online (I've had good luck buying through Newegg).
-Of course, used hardware may be less attractive depending on your threat model; in that case, maybe it's worth considering buying something new off the shelf.
+See if you can buy locally (if you're in the Seattle area, [InterConnection](https://interconnection.org/) is great); you can also find refurb hardware for good prices online.
+Of course, used hardware may be less attractive depending on your threat model; in that case, maybe it's worth buying something new off-the-shelf.

 You'll need a USB drive to write the installer to.
 I like to get a new drive for each install, just so I know where it has(n't) been.
-Of course, buying new hardware is not a guarantee against tampering at the factory level (which some governments are known to pervasively engage in).
+Of course, buying new hardware is not a guarantee against tampering at the factory level, which is an established practice for certain threat actors.

 # Firmware

 First off, make sure your laptop's firmware is up to date.
-This isn't strictly _necessary_, but it is a good idea (especially with older ThinkPads).
+This isn't strictly _necessary_, but it is a good idea, especially with older ThinkPads.
 It'll be easiest to do this now, before you've installed AEM.

 Be careful here.
 The usual warnings apply: make sure your laptop has a full charge and stays plugged in from start to finish.
 You do not want anything to go wrong here, or else your system might end up failing into an unrecoverable state.

 # Getting an image

-I'm just going to go ahead and assume you're running Linux.
+I'm going to go ahead and assume you're running Linux.

 From a trusted device (or the closest thing you can find to one), get the latest release from here: